A-R0D/A-R0D/index.md

 - Monitors and logs successful RDP sign-ins.
 - Custom detection rules in Microsoft Sentinel to manage events.
 - Automated alerts for suspicious login attempts via RDP.

+### How It Works
+I used Microsoft Sentinel to track event logs and detect successful RDP sign-ins by creating a custom detection string.
+Below is an example of the detection rule used:
 [View Project](https://github.com/your-username/network-monitoring)

 ### Random Workout Generator